deankoch/UYRW_data/markdown/demo_baseflow.md

 ## running a SWAT+ simulation

-In model design and fitting there is a lot of back and forth between these configuration files and the SWAT+ executable - we adjust a parameter, run a simulation, look for changes in state variables of interest, then repeat. `rswat` has utilities to streamline this process from R.
+In computational model design and fitting there is a lot of back and forth between parameter settings and simulations.
+We adjust parameters, run a simulation, look for changes in state variables of interest, then repeat (many times). `rswat` has utilities to streamline this process from R.

-`rswat_exec` runs a simulation by calling the SWAT+ executable, with parameters loaded from the config files in the current project directory.
+`rswat_exec` runs a simulation by calling the SWAT+ executable, which reads in parameters from the config files in the current project directory.
 This includes the time period to simulate over (specified in the file ‘time.sim’), and the time period to include in output files (in ‘print.prt’).
-These can be adjusted manually, or using a helper function as shown here:
+These can be adjusted manually, or using a helper function as shown below:

 ``` r
 # `rswat_tinit` without arguments prints the current settings in 'time.sim'